 The string of nickels plant is native to tropical regions of India, Asia and Australia.
 Also called the button orchid, they are a type of epiphyte or air plant.
 In their natural setting, string of nickels grow on branches or tree trunks and rocky terrain.

 Growing String of Nickels in the Home or Office

 As a vining succulent, string of nickels makes an attractive and easy-to-care-for hanging basket.
 The cascading vines can grow quite long as they trail down over the edge of the pot.
-Although they do frequently flower, the yellow or white blossoms are quite small
+Although they do frequently flower, the yellow or white blossoms are quite small and not very noticeable.

 String of nickel succulents can also be mounted to a piece of bark or clump of moss for an interesting tabletop display.
 They can be grown outside during summer months, but are valued as indoor plants in both office settings and for home interior design.

 Due to its low light requirements, growing string of nickels indoors is easy.
 They prosper near east-, west- or north-facing windows and under artificial lights.
 They love humid environments, so kitchens and bathrooms provide an ideal setting.